1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > may be different from the social point of view, or a dog, a

-> cow, or an elephant may be different from the point of
+> cow, and an elephant may be different from the point of

 > view of species, but these differences of body are